sureshsarda/sureshsarda.github.io/all/_elasticsearch/search-use-case-movies-basic-search.md

 ```
 Notice, how `The Lord of the Rings` is pushed down because hobbit is mentioned in plot summary.

 That's it!
 The tiny looking search bar is more important that you think.
 Let's keep it useful.
 We saw a very basic use case of Elasticsearch and later we will improve on this.
-Stay tuned.
+In the next article, we will see [how to build an auto-complete function in the search bar][next-part].

 ## Further Reading
 - [`multi-query` on Elastic.co](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html)
+- [Part 2: Building an autocompletion with completion suggester][next-part]

 [Data]: https://gist.github.com/sureshsarda/fa4b61fb4919b628f3de088cba504890
+[next-part]: /elasticsearch/case-study-movies-imdb-autocompletion-using-completion-suggester